mwael2002/SPI-slave-interface-with-RAM/README.md

 # SPI-slave-interface-with-RAM
-Implementation of SPI Wrapper consists of SPI slave connected with single port Asynchronous RAM through SPI protocol (not standard implementation). and running synthesis and PnR on Vivado.
+Implementation of SPI Wrapper consists of SPI slave connected with single port Synchronous RAM through SPI protocol (not standard)

+and running synthesis and PnR on Vivado.